 - You must travel regularly, then you may choose Statrys as Statrys offers a physical card helpful to pay for your local travel expenses.

 Once again you should take the time and effort of listing your specific and sometimes unique needs.
 Depending on which payments are received/made by your business, Statrys or Currenxie may turn out to be a better option.

 - Statrys charges a monthly fee of HKD88 (roughly USD11).
 Currenxie does not, so Statrys is clearly more expensive on this front.

 - Currenxie charges USD3 for making local payments (HKD payments in Hong Kong, EUR payments in the Eurozone…).
-Local payments with Statrys are charged USD0.64 or are free.
-This time Statrys is clearly less expensive.
+While Statrys charges HKD5 for local payments in Hong Kong.

 Considering these two factors only, Statrys would be better positioned to serve your business in a cost-effective manner only if you make more than 5 local payments in a month.